Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Predictive Boundary Calculus and Deformation Theory

 \begin{theorem} If the boundary quotient predicted by the boundary calculus is zero at the first potential boundary depth, then the boundary behaviour at that depth is trivial.
 In this case no boundary forms, all axioms continue to hold, and every algebraic phase arising from the admissible data remains rigid at that level. \end{theorem}

 \begin{proof} Let $(A,\Phi,\circ)$ be admissible phase data, and let $\mathcal P$ be any algebraic phase extracted from this data.
-By the predictive boundary calculus, the defect structure and interaction law determine, at each filtration depth, a canonical boundary quotient $\mathcal B(\mathcal P)$ which encodes all possible failures of canonical propagation at that depth.
+By the predictive boundary calculus, the defect structure and interaction law determine, at each filtration depth, a canonical boundary quotient $\mathcal B(\mathcal P)$ which encodes failures of canonical propagation of canonical propagation at that depth.
 Suppose that at some depth the boundary calculus predicts a zero boundary quotient, that is, $\mathcal B(\mathcal P)=0$ at that level for every algebraic phase $\mathcal P$ arising from $(A,\Phi,\circ)$.
-By the boundary obstruction theorem, nonzero classes in $\mathcal B(\mathcal P)$ are in bijection with failures of the APT axioms at that depth: any failure of canonical propagation produces a nontrivial element of $\mathcal B(\mathcal P)$, and conversely any nontrivial element of $\mathcal B(\mathcal P)$ records such a failure.
+By the boundary obstruction theorem, nonzero classes in $\mathcal B(\mathcal P)$ correspond to failures of the APT axioms at that depth: a failure of canonical propagation produces a nontrivial element of $\mathcal B(\mathcal P)$, and conversely any nontrivial element of $\mathcal B(\mathcal P)$ records such a failure.

 If a genuine structural boundary were to form at this depth in $\mathcal P$, then at least one axiom of Algebraic Phase Theory would fail functorially there.
 By the boundary obstruction correspondence, this would force $\mathcal B(\mathcal P)\neq 0$ at that depth, which contradicts the assumption that the predicted boundary quotient is zero.
 Hence no structural boundary can occur at that level.
 Equivalently, all axioms of Algebraic Phase Theory continue to hold at that depth, and the phase is rigid there.